 John Flynn Retirement Village in Burwood East is located only 19kms from the CBD.
 The village is situated in the same block as the modern Burwood Brickworks development, which provides an expansive retail centre, complete with an urban rooftop farm.
 You can also enjoy the convenience of a variety of transport options close by.
 Making it the perfect setting for an easy apartment lifestyle.

 As a Ryman village, John Flynn Village offers living choices to suit everyone.
-From modern yet timeless apartments to assisted living in a serviced apartment, as well as a full range of aged care options, including low care, high care and specialist dementia care.
+From modern yet timeless apartments to assisted-living apartments, as well as a range of aged care options, including low care, high care and specialist dementia care.
 So you can relax knowing that if your needs change, you can continue living in the same village community close to your friends and partner.

 You'll also enjoy top-notch amenities such as an all-weather bowling green, heated indoor swimming pool, café, hair and beauty salon and cinema - to name just a few.
 It’s certainly a place where you can live life to the full.